IRAN – Yazd

 This was the first town we passed through in Yazd Province.
 It is very religious town with most women wearing full black chador.
 I had to put on long pants just to go for a walk outside the hotel.

 Adobe Ice House.
 This is a magnificent tall cone shaped structure made of 14 tiers of mud bricks about 2m thick at the bottom and covered with adobe.
 A door and 3 windows are on the bottom stone foundation.
 Inside a large “hole” was used to hold the ice brought from the mountains in the winter, stored here in the well-insulated building and providing ice throughout the summer.
-Related imageAbarkooh Cypress Tree.
-The largest and oldest cypress tree (Cuppresus semperianas) in the world is here.
-Estimated to be at least 4,000 years old, the multiple trunks are 3.4m in diameter, it is 25m high and the full canopy 14.07m across.
-It is surrounded by an open space enclosed by a fence and can’t be approached.

 Image result for Abarkooh Cypress Tree.

 Nizamiyyah School.
 A medieval institution of higher education established by Khwaja Nizam al-Mulk in the eleventh century in Iran.
-The name nizamiyyah derives from his name.
+The name Nizamiyyah derives from his name.
 Founded at the beginning of the Seljuk Empire, these Sunni Islam theological schools are considered to be the model of later Islamic religious schools.

 Agha Zade House (035 32827677 / 19th alley, Bahonar Street, Imam Hossein Square).
 We stayed in this spectacular hotel with two parts on opposite sides of a tiny lane.
-The main building with a central pool has the lobby, coffee shop, gift shop, restaurant and magnificent wind tower, the tallest structure in the town.
+The main building with a central pool has a lobby, coffee shop, gift shop, restaurant and magnificent wind tower, the tallest structure in the town.
 You can walk onto the roof for great views of the small historical district.
-Image result for Agha Zade House

 The rooms are on the other side.
 I had the most atmospheric room I have ever stayed in.
-On the second floor accessed by a steep, narrow winding stairs, there was a large sitting area fronting the bedroom area.
+On the second floor accessed by steep, narrow winding stairs, there was a large sitting area fronting the bedroom area.
 I hit my head three times in the low doorways.

 Day 6 Yazd Province